 If you're going to be in the airport for a long time, why not take a trip into the city, go visit an air conditioned mall, or a traditional market. manila has a nasty reputation, and petty crime is high, but with a few precautions it'll be better than sitting in an airport.

-Check out our safety tips: https://www.worldnomads.com/travel-safety/southeast-asia/philippines about 2 years ago
+Check out our safety tips: https://www.worldnomads.com/travel-safety/southeast-asia/philippines almost 3 years ago

 Sue, I've been to the Philippines several times and always traveling by myself.
 I usually travel to Cebu rather than Manila, because it's easier for me to reach my end destination in Siargao.
 I've never had any problems.
-In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. about 2 years ago
+In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. almost 3 years ago

 Hi Sue, I am an American male so I do realize things are a little different being that I am a male but I spent the summer traveling the Philippines and did not feel worried for my safety at all.
 The kidnappings you mention are only in one area of the country on a few different islands that you will not be near so you do not have to worry about that.
 With the new president being as strict as he is crime is down a lot.
 I would say be sure not to do any drugs as that could put you in some serious trouble.